 The development area falls within Bushmanland Arid Grassland.
 It is characterised by extensive to irregular plains on a slightly sloping plateau.
 The white grass (Stipagrostis species) dominated grassland gives this vegetation type the character of semidesert 'steppe'.
 In places, low shrubs of Salsola change the vegetation structure.
-Vegetation identified in the development footprint includes camel thorn trees (Acacia erioloba), blackthorn trees (Acacia mellifera), silky bushman grass (Stipagrostis uniplumis), three thorn/driedoring (Rhigozum trichotomum), skaapbossie (Aizoon schellenbergii), shepherd tree (Boscia albitrunca), suurgras (Enneapogon desvauxii), tall bushman grass (Stipagrostis hirtigluma), silky bushman grass (Stipagrostis uniplumis), kortbeen boesmangras (Stipagrostis obtuse), pencil milkbush (Euphorbia lignose), Aloe (Aloe argenticuada), and Prosopis (Prosopis glandulosa).
+Vegetation identified in the development footprint includes camel thorn trees (Acacia erioloba), blackthorn trees (Acacia mellifera), silky bushman grass (Stipagrostis uniplumis), three thorn/driedoring (Rhigozum trichotomum), skaapbossie (Aizoon schellenbergii), shepherd tree (Boscia albitrunca), suurgras (Enneapogon desvauxii), tall bushman grass (Stipagrostis hirtigluma), silky bushman grass (Stipagrostis uniplumis), kortbeen boesmangras (Stipagrostis obtuse), pencil milkbush (Euphorbia lignose) and aloe (Aloe argenticuada).
 The soils of the area are mostly red-yellow freely drained apedal soils (Mucina & Rutherford 2006).
 There are deposits of banded ironstone formation (BIF), calcrete, quartz and quartzite on the surface.

 The study area consists of flat open vacant fields with a few trees scattered throughout the footprint.
-The entire terrain slightly slopes towards the west, in the direction of a dry waterway.
-The development footprint is bounded in the north by vacant (servitude) land, in the south and east koppies and a secondary road, and in the west by dry riverine.
-At least three dry riverine flow from west to east, and from the northwest and the southwest, through the development footprint.
-Some of the dry riverine eroded into large furrows, especially in the west and northwestern parts of the footprint.
+The entire terrain slightly slopes towards the east, in the direction of the existing settlement and the N10.
+The development footprint is bounded in the north, south, and west by vacant land, and in the east, by the N10.
+There are several dry riverine running from west to east, and one prominent dry riverine flows from northwest to southeast through the footprint.
+Some of the dry riverine eroded into large furrows, especially in the central-east and south-eastern parts of the footprint.
 Several areas have minor damage due to water erosion.
-Abandoned houses and cement foundations are present in the southeast, while informal housing is prevalent on parts of the development footprint.
+Anthropogenic disturbances are prevalent throughout the footprint, such as dumping sites for garbage, rubble, stone, and soil.
+Evidence of construction earthmoving machinery is visible in certain areas.
+Informal housing exists on parts of the development footprint.